krzjoa/krzjoa.github.io/_posts/2020-09-27-path-chain.md

 on_path_not_exists(~ log_error("Path {.x} not exists"))
 ```

-To learn mor, read the [package
+To learn more, read the [package
 documentation](https://krzjoa.github.io/path.chain/index.html).